 - Features: Dual-chamber design, automated smoke generation (Bradley bisquettes)

-- Pros: Consistent smoke output, minimal monitoring
+- Pros: Consistent smoke output, minimal monitoring; ideal for long smoking sessions

-- Best For: Home chefs who want automation and convenience
+- Best For: Home chefs who want automation and convenience for large batches

 - Price Range: $700–$1000+